tweetzal/gatsby-wordpress-search/README.md

 1. Include the .php file into your WP functions.php to create a custom endpoint.
 Once this is done you should be able to see the json output at "/wp-json/wp/v1/searchResults".

+## PS .
+I had to add "**/search", to included routes so that we could pick up allWordpressWpSearch in GraphQL Query

 2. Add the SearchComponent.js to your Gatsby project

 3. Import the component and style it.
 Right now I'm using emotion css but you can style it however you want.